JMS plugin

 Functionality

-The consume step polls data from the designated ActiveMQ connection, step context, and the data deserializer.
+The consume step polls messages from the configured ActiveMQ connection, then uses the specified deserializer to convert each message into the target data type.

 Example